Burleson ISD pre-kindergarten registration for the 2022-2023 school year is now open!

-- Child has Limited English Proficiency.
-(Language testing will be given to the student when in person registration is permitted)
+- Child has Limited English Proficiency – (Language test will be given when face-to-face interaction is permitted)

-Step 2: Once you have been notified that you qualify, you will fill out the enrollment packet in Registration Gateway.
+- Once you have been qualified, you will then complete the enrollment packet at enroll.burlesonisd.net.

 - Guardian's driver's license